UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 8) What counts as coercive control?

-9) What if HR punishes me after I disclose abuse?
+9) What if HR punishes me after disclosure?

 10) What evidence matters most?

-Messages, timestamps, call logs, witness names, HR emails/notes, and a clean timeline.
-Keep originals and backups.
+Messages, timestamps, HR emails/notes, witnesses, and a clean timeline.

-11) Do I need to report to the police to get workplace support?
+11) Do I need to report to police to get workplace support?

-13) What if the abuser keeps contacting my workplace?
+13) What if the abuser contacts my workplace?

-14) Can I be disciplined for being distracted or absent due to abuse?
+14) Can I be disciplined for absence caused by abuse?

-Discipline can happen, but fairness and reasonableness matter.
-Evidence that abuse caused the impact can be important.
+It can happen, but fairness and reasonableness matter.
+Evidence helps.

-15) If my boss is the abuser, should I go to HR or someone else?
+15) If my boss is the abuser, who can I report to?

-16) Can domestic abuse be linked to harassment at work?
+16) Can this overlap with harassment at work?

 18) Can my employer share my details with the abuser?

-They should handle personal data carefully.
-Request confidentiality and limited access to your details and schedule information.
+Request strict confidentiality and limited access to your personal data.

 19) What if I’m threatened with dismissal after disclosure?